p4-mapreduce

 fi

-echo "killing mapreduce master ..."
+echo "killing mapreduce worker ..."

-pkill -f mapreduce-master || true
+pkill -f mapreduce-worker || true

 Example 1, server responds to shutdown message.